Now offered on-line

 This course is designed to meet the Alberta Family Mediation Society Child Consultant/Child Inclusive Mediator Specialization.
 In order to meet this requirement, participants must:

 - Complete all pre-reading and any pre-course assessments

-- Successfully complete post-course assessment tasks, including submission of a video assessment
+- After the on-line training, successfully complete the 10-hour post-course assessment tasks, including submission of a video assessment

 Upon satisfactory completion of the course (including out of class assessments) participants will receive a Certificate of Competence.